TradingView Indicator

 Why this strict rule?

-Requiring all indicators to agree makes false positives extremely rare.
-When you see a background color, you know that multiple independent systems are all pointing in the same direction.
-This is environmental context, not a command — it tells you the market environment, not what to do.
+Requiring all indicators to agree makes false positives rare.
+When you see a background color, multiple independent systems are pointing in the same direction.
+This is environmental context - it shows market alignment.

 Components overview